 In Computer Science Education, we know that the process is as important as the product.
 However, when code is submitted, it only provides insight into the latter.
-Codio’s Code Playback feature enables teachers to get a glimpse into their students’ thought processes by taking snapshots of their code creation from beginning to end.
+Codio’s Code Playback is an extremely insightful feature that enables teachers to get a glimpse into their students’ thought processes by taking snapshots of their code creation from beginning to end.

 Codio’s Code Playback feature allows teachers to:

 - Determine areas where students encounter difficulties

 Codio Integrates Code Playback Tool

 Code Playback is built into Codio’s integrated development environment (IDE).
 This feature is available to all teachers and is extremely easy to use.
 With a few clicks, teachers can access all of the files that students produce in Codio.